drandreaskrueger/chainhammer/README.md

 ![chainreader/img/parity-aura_run7_tps-bt-bs-gas_blks3-90.png](chainreader/img/parity-aura_run7_tps-bt-bs-gas_blks3-90.png)

-Calling all parity experts: How to improve this?
-See issue [PE#9393](https://github.com/paritytech/parity-ethereum/issues/9393), and the [detailed log of what I've tried already](parity.md).
+Calling all parity experts: How to improve these too slow TPS results?
+See issue [PE#9393](https://github.com/paritytech/parity-ethereum/issues/9393), and the [detailed log of what I've tried already](parity.md), and the 2 shortest routes to reproducing the results: [reproduce.md](reproduce.md).
 Thanks.